aesara-devs/aesara/doc/extending/graph_rewriting.rst

   outputs as it has inputs.
 The first output becomes the first input, the second output becomes the second input, and so on.

-.. function:: PatternSub(pattern1, pattern2)
+.. function:: PatternNodeRewriter(pattern1, pattern2)

   Replaces all occurrences of the first pattern by the second pattern.
-  See :class:`PatternSub`.
+  See :class:`PatternNodeRewriter`.

 .. code::

-   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, RemovalNodeRewriter, PatternSub
+   from aesara.scalar import identity from aesara.graph.opt import SubstitutionNodeRewriter, RemovalNodeRewriter, PatternNodeRewriter

    # Replacing `add` by `mul` (this is not recommended for primarily
    # mathematical reasons):